dcadenas/dcadenas.github.io/source/_posts/2011-09-10-download-file-from-megaupload-with-curl.markdown

 ---
 layout: post
-title: "Download a file from upload or file sonic with curl"
+title: "Download a file from Wupload or Filesonic with curl"
 date: 2011-09-10T16:42:00-03:00
 ---
 Wupload: